mph-/lcapy/doc/expressions.rst

    0  & t > 0.5
    \end{cases}

-Note, there is also a related discrete-time rectangle `urect` defined in terms of the discrete-time unit step function.
+Note, there is also a related discrete-time rectangle `dtrect` defined in terms of the discrete-time unit step function.

 .. image:: examples/functions/rect.png